myatmyintzuthin/AWS-SAA-Notes/Compute as a Service.md

 ### Reserved Instances

 Provide a discounted hourly rate.
 Need to commit to 1 year or 3 year.
-- All upfront - offers a higher discount than Partial upfront instances
+- All Upfront - offers a higher discount than Partial upfront instances
 - Partial Upfront - offer a higher discount than No Upfront
 - No Upfront - offers a higher discount than On-Demand

 ### Spot Instances

 Spot instances available at up to 90% discount compared to On-Demand prices.
-You can set a limit on how much you wo
+You can set a limit on how much you would like to pay for the instance hour.
+If the amount you pay is mor e than current spot price, you will receive an instance.
+Spot instances can be interrupted.
+If AWS determines that capacity is no longer available for a particular spot instance or if the spot price exceeds how much you are willing to pay, AWS will give 2 min warning before it interrupts your instance.